 Some assistants to the festival prefer to stay in the beautiful town of Pátzcuaro, just 40 minutes away from Morelia on the highway.
 Located near a volcanic lake, 2,130 meters above sea level, Pátzcuaro is “an exquisite colonial jewel, relatively silent and full of peace with a rich indigenous heritage”, wrote David Kirby of The New York Times.
 During the festival, there are daily special screenings at the Teatro Emperador Caltzontzin, built in 1936.

-The 14th FICM’s program has not been announced.
+The 16th FICM’s program has not been announced.
 We recommend you subscribe to our Newsletter and follow the activities of the festival on Facebook (moreliafilmfest), Twitter (@FICM) and Google+ (+FICM) to receive the latest news about our program.
 In closer dates to the festival, you can consult the FICM’s catalogue and hand program, for sale at our Morelia offices and at the box office.
-The catalogue has a price of 70 pesos and the hand program costs 10 pesos.
 They will also be available for free online consultation and downloads.

-Tickets may be purchased at the box office or online, at a cost of 40 pesos per traditional screening and 80 pesos per VIP screening.
-You can also purchase cinebonos (a package of four traditional tickets or two VIP tickets) for 140 pesos.
+Tickets for screenings at Cinépolis may be purchased at the box office or online.
+You can also purchase cinebonos, which are packages of four traditional tickets or two VIP tickets.
 Tickets may be bought on a date closer to the festival.